What is an E-ZPass®?

 Yes, if you are willing to take a few extra steps.
 When you pick up your rental car, you will need to add that vehicle's registration information to your E-ZPass® account.
 It is easier to do this online, but you can also visit an E-ZPass® office and add the vehicle information to your account in person.
 Two days after you complete your trip and return your rental car, you will need to go back into your account maintenance page or visit an E-ZPass® office and delete that vehicle's information.

 Some car rental companies offer customers use of their E-ZPasses®, but you will be charged about $4 per day for this privilege.
-If you have your own E-ZPass®, bring it along and use it instead.
+If you have your own E-ZPass®, use it instead.

 How Do I Get an E-ZPass®?